Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 Best Practices (modern and practical)

-When working with secrets, the core goal is always the same: avoid shipping secrets in images, Git, or logs, and minimize the blast radius if something leaks.
+When working with secrets, the core goal stays the same: avoid shipping secrets in images, Git, or logs, and minimize the blast radius if something leaks.

 Naming conventions

-• Use descriptive names: Choose secret names that clearly indicate their purpose, e.g., prod_db_password instead of secret1.
+• Choose descriptive names: prod_db_password instead of secret1.

-• Use consistent prefixes: For example, use prod_ for production secrets and dev_ for development secrets.
+• Use consistent prefixes: prod_ for production secrets, dev_ for development.

 Example: